min13489/sc1015_mini_proj/README.md

 ---
 ## What did we do in this project?
-1. Exploratory Data Analysis on the features (graphs, calculations, correlation checks)
+1. Exploratory Data Analysis on the features
 > * Plotting of graphs<br>
 > * Statistical summaries<br>
 > * Simple calculations<br>
 > * Correlation checks<br>
-2. Data Cleaning and Preparation (removal, replacement, encoding)
+2. Data Cleaning and Preparation
+> * Removal of rows/columns
+> * Replacement of values
+> * Encoding (Label/One-Hot)
-3. Post-cleaning Work (correlation checks, feature selection)
+3. Post-cleaning Work
+> * Correlation checks
+> * Feature Selection (SelectKBest)
-4. Machine Learning (k-Nearest Neighbors, XGBoost, Artificial Neural Network, Naive Bayes)
+4. Machine Learning
+> * k-Nearest Neighbors
+> * XGBoost
+> * Artificial Neural Network
+> * Naive Bayes
-5. Conclusion (answering our question)
+5. Conclusion
 <br><br><br>
 ## New things we tried!
 1. **Chi-square test** - this is for categorical features correlation check
-2. **One-hot encoding** - this is for categorical features that are non-binary
+2. **One-Hot encoding** - this is for categorical features that are non-binary
 3. **SelectKBest feature selection** - this is to provide insights on variable importance
 4. **Synthetic Minority Over-sampling Technique (SMOTE)** - this is to compensate for our heavily imbalanced data
 5. **k-Nearest Neighbors** - model